 Fashion is fun for kids because everything is fresh and new.
 They do not mind if something may be cringe-worthy, as long as they like it and it feels comfortable.
 Times have changed from when I was growing up, when everyone just wanted to blend in.
 Today, kids with style stand out and are admired for their ability to be bold and different.
 Plus, the stylescape is opening up and there are many cool new unisex brands for kids to wear.
 This is exciting too!

 I have sew many projects in mind and most of them revolve around television.
 My purpose, as an author and fashion educator, is to create more content and opportunities that inspire young people to go into the field of fashion.
 I want them to feel empowered to change the system into something that is not so cliquish, is eco-friendly and is representative of all voices.

 Clothes should feel good: Notice which garments, colours and jewellery make you feel sparkly, protected or safe.
 What things affect your mood in a positive way?
 Style can be used to help you get through the day.

 Figure out your thing: Kids who are looking to discover their personal style should determine what their “thing” is.
 My thing is my signature eyewear but maybe your aspiring stylist loves shoes, cutoff jeans or stripes.
 Whatever their thing is, incorporate it and wear it everyday.
 It is what makes fashion fun and memorable!

 Style changes: Kids should know that their personal style changes as they grow, so they should have a blast and go with the flow.

 I do!
-My favorite spread in How to Be a Fashion Designer is Outlines, because there is a visual rhythm to the color-blocked clothes on the dolls.
-Also, silhouette is my favorite element of design to experiment with.
+My favorite spread in How to Be a Fashion Designer is Outlines, because there is a visual rhythm to the colour-blocked clothes on the dolls.
+Also, silhouette is my favourite element of design to experiment with.
 I am always trying to change it up, so if you see me I might be wearing one, or all three, of these outlines at the same time.